 This type of shock absorption in a leash is great for reminding your dog that he’s supposed to be walking right by your side, heeling rather than pulling.
 It also has the bonus of not hurting your dog whenever he tugs.
 It gives just enough resistance to remind your dog that he’s on a short leash.

-Here’s a little about the dog leashes that I’m currently using, followed by my point-by-point review of the Cujo no pull dog leash.
+Here’s a little about the 2 dog leashes that I was using, followed by my point-by-point review of the EzyDog Cujo no pull dog leash.

 My 2 Favorite Leashes For Dogs

-I currently have 2 leashes that I use with my dog at different times:
+Before receiving the Cujo Leash, I was using these 2 leashes with my dog at different times:

 There is also a shorter 25-inch Cujo leash.
 The extensions for both are the same.